Using Sudo to Impersonate Other Accounts¶

 function, allowing the transaction's origin to be exactly what you'd like.

-To do so, navigate to the Developer tab of Polkadot.js Apps for your Tanssi appchain and click on Sudo.
+To do so, navigate to the Developer tab of Polkadot.js Apps for your Tanssi-powered network and click on Sudo.
 If you do not see Sudo in this menu, you have not associated the Sudo account with Polkadot.js Apps.
 Ensure that your Sudo account is injected by your wallet and connected to Polkadot.js Apps.
 Then, take the following steps:

 - Select the Sudo pallet